-- Minute of Agreement between the member councils of the Joint Committee, setting out the arrangement for the preparation, monitoring and review of the Strategic Development Plan, - The Joint Committee is supported by a Steering Group comprising planning professionals from each of the member councils and the Strategic Development Plan Manager, - Development Plan Scheme and Participation Statement detailing our approach to engagement with our stakeholders, this is reviewed annually.
-There is currently a consultation with stakeholders regarding the development of the next Strategic Development Plan, - Clearly defined Standing Orders, Scheme of Delegation and Financial Regulations - Comprehensive business planning arrangements, setting key targets and action plans designed to achieve the objectives of the Strategic Development Plan, - Public performance reporting through the Annual Report, - Policies to regulate employee related matters, including the employee code of conduct and disciplinary procedures, - The Joint Committee approves, as part of the Glasgow and Clyde Valley Green Network Partnership's Terms of Reference, the allocation of local authority contributions to support the delivery of its Business Plan.
+- Minute of Agreement between the member councils of the Joint Committee www.clydeplan-sdpa.gov.uk/whoweare/overview, setting out the arrangement for the preparation, monitoring and review of the Strategic Development Plan, - The Joint Committee is supported by a Steering Group comprising planning professionals from each of the member councils and the Strategic Development Plan Manager, - Development Plan Scheme and Participation Statement sets out the key timelines for the preparation of the Strategic Development Plan and the Joint Committee's approach to engagement with our stakeholders on its development, this is reviewed annually, - Clearly defined Standing Orders, Scheme of Delegation and Financial Regulations - Comprehensive business planning arrangements, setting key targets and action plans designed to achieve the objectives of the Strategic Development Plan, - Public performance reporting through the Annual Report, - Policies to regulate employee related matters, including the employee code of conduct and disciplinary procedures, - The Joint Committee approves, as part of the Glasgow and Clyde Valley Green Network Partnership's Terms of Reference, the allocation of local authority contributions to support the delivery of its Business Plan. - Risk management arrangements including regular monitoring and review of significant risk exposures.